theupshift/chrdev/posts/2020-03-02-First-steps-with-Darklang.md

 If you put your cursor on a trace you'll the see the result of that execution on the left-hand side.

 ![tdd](/assets/images/posts/dark/tdd2.png)

+# Working with Dark

+For me there are three main points:

+- Feature flags
+- Deployless
+- Continuous Delivery

+*Feature flags*: Working safely in Dark relies on feature flags (temporarily unavailable in the current beta)

+*Deployless*: You don’t hit compile or build or even git push your code

+*Continuous Delivery*: the practice of frequently making small, low-risk changes.
+Code that you write is deployed to “production” (typically behind a feature flag) immediately after being written.

 # Dark Backend Components